 If you have an older central air conditioner in Canada, you would do well to replace it with a high-efficiency unit.
 Considering recent changes in refrigerants and designs of new air conditioners in Ottawa, it is imperative that you replace the entire system.

-To save energy and money, you should try to buy an energy-efficient air conditioner and reduce your central air conditioners energy use.
-Older air conditioners may consume more than 2000 kilowatt-hours of electricity per year, causing power plants to emit about 3500 pounds of carbon dioxide and 31 pounds of sulfur dioxide.
+To save energy and money, you should try to buy an energy-efficient air conditioner and reduce your central air conditioner’s energy use.
+Older air conditioners may consume more than 2000 kilowatt-hours of electricity per year, causing power plants to emit about 3500 pounds of carbon dioxide and 31 pounds of sulphur dioxide.

 Today’s best air conditioners, which we recommend for our Ottawa customers, use 30% to 50% less energy to produce the same amount of cooling as air conditioners made in the mid-1970s.

 Even if your central air conditioner in Ottawa or wherever you may be based in Canada is only 10 years old, you may save 20% to 40% of your cooling energy costs by replacing it with a newer, more efficient model.
 Therefore, a new air conditioner in Ottawa will offer enhanced cooling along with high energy savings.